 Stories are a teaching/learning tool, an alternative way to share information about the natural world and our interactions with it and each other.
 Everything from the four directions, to seasonal camouflage, to bird species and song, to fire building skills, to weather patterns, to animal behavior and food sources, to group agreements, to care for the natural world, to social-emotional cues, to technical science terms, phenology, and more can be introduced through stories, often with fictional scenarios as well as factual ones.

 Storytelling can strengthen the imagination as the listener(s) have to conjure up their own images to match the words and this takes concentration, focus, and deep engagement.
 As a test one time I asked the first graders I was working with to retell a story, How Rabbits Got White Fur in Winter to me several weeks after I had first told it to them.
 They were able to recall almost every detail of the story, in chronological order.
 Maybe it was because there was a beaver holding a magic birch staff under a full moon.
 Or maybe it was because a father rabbit desperately needing to find food for his children on a cold winter night meets a golden crowned kinglet freezing in the path and gives her some of his fur for warmth, taking it right out of his hide.
-Either way these students now know that golden crowned kinglets, the smallest bird of the northern forest, are connected in a very real way with the cottontail rabbit as the story ends thus: “This is how rabbits came to have white fur in the winter.
+Either way these students now know that golden crowned kinglets, the smallest bird of the northern forest, are connected in a very real way with the snowshoe hare as the story ends thus: “This is how rabbits came to have white fur in the winter.
 And now, every spring, they shed their winter coat and grow back their brown fur for the summer, and the golden crowned kinglets use the white fur that has been shed to line their nests so that their eggs stay warm until they hatch.”
 A potentially complicated ecological relationship is now vivid in their minds.
 To read this story, click HERE.

 The last story I told the Surry Kindergarten before schools closed from covid 19 was one that I made up in honor of the changing seasons called, Penelope the Porcupine Goes Looking For Spring.
 You can access the written version HERE.
 But bear in mind that this is a story to be told and does not have any illustrations unless you create them yourself, of course, which students like to do occasionally at Forest Days.